uribe-convers/Vitis_Phylogenomics/Vitis_Phylogenomics.md

 ## Running SVDquartets

-Start with a file with all loci (NSPs) concatenated into a NEXUS file, you will use this in Paup.
+Start with a file with all loci (SNPs) concatenated into a NEXUS file, you will use this in Paup.

+**If working with a single individual per species, you can skip the following few paragraphs**

-SVDquartets allows for multiple individuals from the same species to be included in the analysis, and those individual, and their information, will be combined into the taxon they belong to.
+SVDquartets allows for multiple individuals from the same species to be included in the analysis, and those individuals and their information, will be combined into the taxon they belong to.
 For this to work however, you need to include a taxon block on your NEXUS file specifying which samples belong to which species.
 It should start with the species name, followed by a colon, the lines the individuals are located (or the range of lines) and a comma.
 Here is an example:

 ```
 begin sets;